gdela/socomo/readme.md

 ## Compatibility

 Socomo is tested on Java 7, Java 8, Java 11, Java 15, and should also work for any interim version.
-If you want to use Socomo Maven Plugin, you need at least Maven 3.2.5.
-If you use other build tools, like Gradle or Sbt, you can use Socomo Standalone, or you can write a plugin and contribute it to this project.
+To use [socomo maven plugin](#socomo-maven-plugin), you'll need at least Maven 3.2.5.
+If you use other build tools, like Gradle or Sbt, you can use [socomo standalone](#socomo-standalone), or you can write a plugin and contribute it to this project.

 ## Contributing